Neilk1021/N-Body-Simulation/README.md

 2. Install the prerequisites mentioned above.
 3. Compile and run the code using the following commands.
-4. Click anywhere on the screen to spawn a mass.
+4. Right click anywhere on the screen to spawn a mass.

-## Contributing

-Pull requests are welcome.

-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+5. Left click anywhere to drag the camera.

 ## License